 Section 4: Interim Measures

 Pending the completion of an investigation and issuance of a report, a Responding Student may be subjected to any measure set forth in this Student Accountability Procedure, other than expulsion or restitution/fines, on an interim basis.
-The investigator or Director of Student Accountability will base an interim measure decision on evidence available at that time the interim measures are imposed.
-In cases where suspension is being considered as an interim measure, the investigator or Director of Student Accountability will consider whether the student’s continued presence at the University pending the outcome of the investigation creates a continuing danger to persons or property or constitutes an ongoing threat of disruption to the academic process.
+The investigator or Director of Student Accountability will base an interim measure decision on evidence available at the time the interim measure is imposed.
+In cases where suspension is being considered as an interim measure, the Director of Student Accountability will consider whether the student’s continued presence at the University pending the outcome of the investigation creates a continuing danger to persons or property or constitutes an ongoing threat of disruption to the academic process.

-Within ten (10) University business days after an interim measure is imposed, a request may be made in writing to the Director of Student Accountability to review and reconsider the interim measures by following the procedures outlined in Subsection 7.
+Within ten (10) University business days after an interim measure is imposed, a request may be made in writing to the Director of Student Accountability to review and reconsider the interim measure by following the procedures outlined in Subsection 5.

 In situations where an investigation will take an extended length of time, and when serious interim measures are imposed against a Responding Student (i.e., interim suspension, interim building ban, interim housing contract cancellation, or interim housing transfer), the interim measure(s) will be continuously reassessed by the investigators based on available information.
 A Responding Student may request that the investigator reconsider serious interim measures at any time.

 In circumstances where there is a Reporting Party for a case, the Director of Student Accountability will notify the Reporting Party of a Respondent’s request to reconsider or modify measures that directly impact the Reporting Party.